veritone/veritone-sdk/packages/veritone-widgets/README.md

 oauthButton.destroy();
 ```

 ## Available widgets
 The current widgets are:
 * *AppBar*: The title and navigation bar common between all Veritone applications.
 Includes a logo, title, the Veritone app switcher and profile menu.

+* *OAuthLoginButton*: The "Log in with Veritone" button and corresponding frontend logic to handle the OAuth2 authentication flow.

+* *FilePicker*: The Veritone file upload dialog.
+Handles selecting and uploading files to S3 for use on the Veritone platform.

 ## Serverside requirements
+The OAuth2 flow requires both frontend and serverside components.
+An example server implementation can be found in the `veritone-widgets-server` package.
+The responsibility of the server is primarily to manage the application's OAuth secret during the token exchange with Veritone's servers.
+Please see the `veritone-widgets-server` readme for more information.

 # License
 Copyright 2017, Veritone Inc.